d'Orsay museum view

 The Dancer, 1874 by Auguste Renoir

-In 2024, the Musée d’Orsay displayed a special exhibit entitled “Paris 1874 — Inventing Impressionism,” at which time visitors appreciated works of art by Renoir (above) and Manet (below), in addition to paintings by Degas, Monet, Morisot and Pissarro.
-This show resulted from a collaboration with the National Gallery of Art in Washington, D.C., where it will be on display from September 8, 2024 through January 19, 2025.
+In 2024, the Musée d’Orsay displayed a special exhibit entitled “Paris 1874 — Inventing Impressionism,” at which time visitors appreciated works of art by Renoir, Manet, Degas, Monet, Morisot, Pissarro, Sisley, and other lesser-known artists possessing equal talents.
+This exhibit resulted from a collaboration with the National Gallery of Art in Washington, D.C., where this show is on display through January 19, 2025 under a slightly nuanced title:

 The Railway, 1873 by Édouard Manet